Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 - Make sure your app is runnable on Windows, Mac OS X and Linux
 - Do not include any paid software dependencies
 - Include instructions for setting up and running your application
-- You are free to add any open source CSS framework like bootstrap, material ui as per the need
+- You are free to add any open source CSS framework like Bootstrap, Materia UI as per the need
 - You can use API mock service https://reqres.in/, for API needs.
-Visit the site for more details.

 ### Description

 Develop a web application which can support following functionalities:
-- Build a **Login** page which takes username and password (The API mock service provided above, can work without creating a user)
+- Build a **Login** page which takes username and password
 - After successful login, go to page where users are listed down
 - Use *delayed response* of 5seconds to show a loader icon on a popup
 - The users **List** page should have following